d-hara10/cs_m148_final_project/README.md

- Report - 50 points
-(a) Main document: Your main document can be a readme explaining
-- iv. results including cross-validation used and evaluation metrics and conclusions such as why you chose the key method and its limitations
-- v. how to use the code for your project on the data set.
--

-Spotify Genre C

-Using the [Spotify-Track-Data set](https://huggingface.co/datasets/maharshipandya/spotify-tracks-dataset), we created a genre prediction model that given the features

-(b) Appendix: In the appendix you will discuss the methods that you applied to reach your final project goal from the check-ins.
-You should use this as a check-list to make sure you discuss all of these aspects of your work either in your main report or appendix.
-If a method is the key method in the main document, you can just mention that it is discussed in the main document.

-- i.
-Explain the exploratory data analysis that you conducted.
-What was done to visualize your data and split your data for training and testing?

-- ii.
-What data pre-processing and feature engineering (or data augmentation) did you complete on your project?

-- iii.
-How was regression analysis applied in your project?
-What did you learn about your data set from this analysis and were you able to use this analysis for feature importance?
-Was regularization needed?

-- iv.
-How was logistic regression analysis applied in your project?
-What did you learn about your data set from this analysis and were you able to use this analysis for feature importance?
-Was regularization needed?

-- v.
-How were KNN, decision trees, or random forest used for classification on your data?
-What method worked best for your data and why was it good for the problem you were addressing?

-- vi.
-How were PCA and clustering applied on your data?
-What method worked best for your data and why was it good for the problem you were addressing?

-- vii.
-Explain how your project attempted to use a neural network on the data and the results of that attempt.

-- viii.
-Give examples of hyperparameter tuning that you applied in preparing your project and ho you chose the best parameters for models.

 # CS M148 Final Project Report — Genre Classification from Spotify Audio Features

 **Team:** Zachary Joseph, Daniel Hara, Ryan Persico, Zach Smith, Davis Frolich